oraclize/docs/source/includes/_ethereum.md

 ## Random Utilities

-Since the callback transaction always provides results as strings, the Solidity API helpers also include some convenience functions, which might prove useful to you.
+Since the callback transaction always provides results as strings, the Solidity API helpers also include various helper functions, which might prove useful to you.
 Especially since Solidity does not provide any official "standard Library" yet.

 You can check them out <a href="https://github.com/oraclize/ethereum-api/blob/master/oraclizeAPI.sol#L124" target="_blank">here</a>.